Repertoire Operas Ballets

 Conductors: Kaspar Mänd

-Within one night, the audience can experience two masterpieces of the 20th century: Stravinsky’s ballet with songs “Pulcinella” and Ravel’s short opera “L’Heure Espagnol”.
+Within one night, the audience can experience two masterpieces of the 20th century: Stravinsky’s ballet with songs “Pulcinella” and Ravel’s short opera “L’Heure Espagnole”.

 “Pulcinella”